 While drug possession cases are prevalent in many areas across North Carolina, Greenwood Law, based in Winston-Salem but serving the greater Triad community, has wide ranging experience in cases involving college students charged with drug possession and drug possession with intent to distribute.

 Our law office represents college students from Wake Forest University, University of North Carolina at Greensboro, High Point University, North Carolina A&T, Guilford College, Winston-Salem State University, Salem College, University of North Carolina School of the Arts and several others.
-We know several college students engage in recreational use of drugs, including marijuana, and the students learn the hard way that misdemeanor drug possession charges are serious.
 Drug charges—at any level—can affect your ability to stay in school and hold student loans.
 Moreover, if you have been charged with possession with intent to distribute, the affects on your future just hit a critical level.

 We regularly represent people charged with drug possession, possession of drug paraphernalia and possession with intent on several colleges and universities throughout the Triad.
 Students need to be aware these charges are considered a criminal offense and most of these colleges and universities consider them a violation of the rules of student conduct.
 Parents and students need to understand these situations need to be addressed in the courts and throughout the school administration.

 Penalties Of The Crime And Collateral Consequences Of The Charges

 In North Carolina, possession of any drug for personal use is a misdemeanor offense.
 Possession with intent to manufacture, sell, or deliver is much more serious.
 If the police believe that the drugs were possessed with the intent to deliver and not for personal use, then the charge would be a felony offense and will carry a more severe criminal penalty and collateral consequences.
 You must contact a lawyer as soon as possible to start working on a defense strategy.